jacobrluttrull/jacobrluttrull/README.md

 📧 **Email:** jacobrluttrull@gmail.com
 📍 **Location:** Ohio, United States

-I am a 22 year old programmer trying to improve my programming skills through consistent work and dedication to not be mediocre.
+I am a 22 year old programmer trying to improve my programming skills through consistent work and dedication to be better everyday I can.
 I am currently doing the Scientific Computing for Python course on freecodecamp and currently 5 projects in as you can see below.
 I am a student at WGU CS program 2 courses away from passing and looking to network and learn more about programming.

 ---